Asante Empire: Legal system

-The Ashanti state, in effect, was a theocracy.
+The Asante state, in effect, was a theocracy.
 It invokes religious, rather than secular-legal postulates.
 What the modern state views as crimes, Ashanti view practically as sins.
 Antisocial acts disrespect the ancestors, and are only secondarily harmful to the community.
 If the chief or King fails to punish such acts, he invokes the anger of the ancestors and the gods, and is therefore in danger of impeachment.
 The penalty for some crimes (sins) is death, but this is seldom imposed; a more common penalty is banishment or imprisonment.
 The King typically exacts or commutes all capital cases.
 These commuted sentences by King and chiefs sometimes occur by ransom or bribe; they are regulated in such a way that they should not be mistaken for fines, but are considered as revenue to the state, which for the most part welcomes quarrels and litigation.
 Commutations tend to be far more frequent than executions.

-Ashanti are repulsed by murder, and suicide is considered murder.
+Asante are repulsed by murder, and suicide is considered murder.
 They decapitate those who commit suicide, the conventional punishment for murder.
-The suicide thus had contempt for the court, for only the King may kill an Ashanti.
+The suicide thus had contempt for the court, for only the King may kill an Asante.

 In a murder trial, intent must be established.
 If the homicide is accidental, the murderer pays compensation to the lineage of the deceased.
 The insane cannot be executed because of the absence of responsible intent – except for murder or cursing the King; in the case of cursing the king, drunkenness is a valid defense.
 Capital crimes include murder, incest within the female or male line, and intercourse with a menstruating woman, rape of a married woman, and adultery with any of the wives of a chief or the King.
 Assaults or insults of a chief or the court or the King also carried capital punishment.